Haradan History, Family Crest & Coats of Arms

 Haradan Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Haradan has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Haradan have been found, including Harraden, Harradine, Haridine, Harridine, Horoden, Harnden, Herndon and many more.

 Early Notables of the Haradan family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Haradan Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Haradan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Haradan family to the New World and Oceana
+Migration of the Haradan family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Haradans to arrive on North American shores: Edward Harraden, who sailed to Massachusetts in 1635; Jabez Harraden, who came to Philadelphia, Pa. in 1836 and Alfred Harraden, who arrived in Philadelphia in 1845..